yashasvithanai/RFM-Model/README.md

 I first familiarize myself with the data provided.
 - The time-series data is highly granular, with purchase data from each day in 18 months.
-- I aggregate the data into monthly data with number of trips and total expenditure and total quantity purchased.
+- I aggregate the data into monthly data for each consumer with their total number of trips and expenditure and quantity purchased.
 - I also convert the data type of month and year to date format.
 - Anticipating the possibility that there are months when no trips were made by a consumer, we create rows with for total purchases in each month for a consumer.